RomeroGabriel/mastering-software-architecture/documentation/components/index.md

 `It's important to note that developers shouldn't consider the architect's design as final`.
 Software design is an iterative process, and the initial design should be seen as a starting point.
 During implementation, more details and refinements may emerge, leading to improvements in the design.

+## Component Identification Flow

+Identifying components is `best achieved through an iterative process that generates candidates and refines them based on feedback`.
+The following stages outline a typical component identification workflow.
+In certain specialized domains, additional steps may be introduced, such as security or auditing procedures, to adapt to specific requirements.

+??? info "Identifying Initial Components"
+    In the early stages of a software project, `architects face the task of determining the initial top-level components`.
+This choice is `influenced by the type of` [top-level partitioning](#architecture-partitioning) they select.
+Beyond this, architects have the creative freedom to define components as they see fit, and then align domain functionality with these components to `determine where specific behaviors should reside`.

+    It's important to note that `achieving an optimal design with this initial set of components is quite challenging`.
+This is why architects must engage in an iterative process of component design refinement to enhance the overall system design.

+??? info "Assign Requirements to Components"
+    Once an architect has identified the initial components, the `next step is to see how the project's requirements or user stories fit with these components`.
+It might involve creating new components, consolidating existing ones, or even splitting components if they carry too much responsibility.

+    Remember, `this doesn't have to be super precise right away.
+The main goal is to create a basic structure that can be adjusted and improved` as the project progresses, with input from architects, tech leads, and developers.

+??? info "Analyze Roles and Responsibilities"
+    The architect also `checks if the roles and responsibilities mentioned in the requirements match the component granularity`.
+This means making sure that the way people and tasks are organized aligns with how the components are structured. `Finding the right level of granularity for components can be challenging, which is why this iterative process is crucial`.

+??? info "Analyze Architecture Characteristics"
+    `When assigning requirements to components, architects should consider the previously identified architecture characteristics`.
+For example, if one part of the system deals with many users simultaneously, and another part with only a few, their architectural needs will vary.
+While a simple approach might suggest one component for user interaction, analyzing the architecture characteristics may lead to splitting it into multiple components. `This helps tailor the design to the system's specific requirements`.

+??? info "Restructure Components"
+    `Feedback plays a crucial role in software design`.
+Architects must continuously refine their component design in collaboration with developers. `Designing software often presents unexpected challenges, and it's impossible to anticipate every issue that may arise`.
+Therefore, an iterative approach to component design is essential.

+    Firstly, it's challenging to foresee all the unique scenarios and edge cases that might require redesign.
+Secondly, `as the architecture and development progress, a more nuanced understanding of where specific functions and responsibilities should reside emerges`.
+This iterative process allows for a more robust and adaptable software design.

 ## References

 - [Fundamentals of Software Architecture](https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/)